 That is not the case.

-The whole reason women and girls should identify themselves as feminists is not because they want to be superior to the opposite gender, but because they want to be seen as people who have the opportunity to make their own choices without pressure of any kind.
+The whole reason women and girls should identify themselves as feminists is not because they want to be superior to the opposite gender, but because they want to be seen as people who have the opportunity to make their own choices without pressure.

 Another common misconception of the term is that it ‘victimizes’ women who identify themselves as feminists.
 Feminism does not victimize women, sexism does.
 Men and women alike find it difficult to comprehend the real meaning of the term because of the propaganda and the harsh media that surrounds them.